Door Intercoms

 To complete your door intercom installation and ensure optimal performance, consider these complementary products:

-• Electric door strikes and magnetic locks for remote door release functionality integrated with the intercom system
+• Electric door strikes and magnetic locks for remote door release functionality integrated with the intercom system, available in fail-safe and fail-secure configurations

-• Additional handsets or monitors allowing multiple answer points throughout larger properties
+• Additional handsets or monitors allowing multiple answer points throughout larger properties, offices, or multi-floor buildings

-• Extension cables and connectors for installations requiring longer cable runs between door stations and internal units
+• Extension cables and connectors for installations requiring longer cable runs between door stations and internal units, available in various gauges and shielded options

-• Weatherproof housings and rain shields providing additional protection for door stations in exposed locations
+• Weatherproof housings and rain shields providing additional protection for door stations in particularly exposed locations or where architectural features don't offer natural shelter

-• Surface-mount and flush-mount backboxes for professional installation of internal monitors and external door stations
+• Surface-mount and flush-mount backboxes for professional installation of internal monitors and external door stations, ensuring neat finishing and proper alignment

-• Memory cards and storage devices for video recording and call logging on systems with recording capabilities
+• Memory cards and storage devices for video recording and call logging on systems with recording capabilities, ensuring adequate footage retention

-• Entrance panels and directory frames for multi-tenant systems requiring name plates and multiple call buttons
+• Entrance panels and directory frames for multi-tenant systems requiring name plates, multiple call buttons, and organised visitor selection

 Frequently Asked Questions